byjg/docker-easy-haproxy/docs/static.md

 ## Setup Docker EasyHAProxy

-This method will use a static configuration, simpler and easier than HAProxy to create the `haproxy.cfg`
+This method will use a static configuration, simpler and easier than create a `haproxy.cfg`

 You can use this configuration to setup external servers not related to docker or kubernetes.

-Another advantage is that EasyHAProxy will monitor for changes in this file and automatically reconfigure HAProxy and changes are detected.
+Another advantage is that EasyHAProxy will monitor for changes in this file and automatically reconfigure HAProxy when any changes are detected.

 First, Create a YAML: